 - Approximately 1.35 million children in the U.S. are homeless every year

-Every November, the Center for Community Engagement marks Hunger and Homelessness Month with several events and initiatives.
+Every November, the Center for Community Engagement marks Hunger and Homelessness Awareness Month with several events and initiatives.
 This includes a month-long food and warm clothing drive to collect items needed by local food pantries and Greater Boston area organizations that serve the hungry and homeless.
-Donation boxes are located in the Center and many other campus locations.
-Check with your Resident Assistants for details about residence hall collections.
+Donation boxes are located in the Center, residence halls and many other campus locations.

 The drive includes:

 - Non‐Perishable Food: Donate non-perishable food items to support both the BostonCANshare program and the establishment of an on-campus food pantry for Suffolk students.
 Food Donation Guidelines [PDF]

 - Clothing: Clean out your closet to help those in need by donating your clean, gently used clothing for adults and children.
 Donations will be given to Cradles to Crayons and New England Center for Homeless Veterans.

 The Center for Community Engagement's Social Justice Training introduces participants to key concepts in social justice theory, including privilege, access, advantaged and disadvantaged social groups, oppression, institutional discrimination and the cycle of socialization.

 Using theory and experiential activities, the goal of the training is to support participants in beginning to examine the social programming and belief systems that they have experienced.
 Participants are given the opportunity to meaningfully reflect upon the material and apply it to their own lives.

 The training also encourages a meaningful examination of the notion of helping people as it refers to service learning and volunteerism.